balderdashy/sails-docs/version-notes/0.11.x/MigrationGuide0.11.md

 Old v0.9 socket.io client will no longer work, so consequently you'll need to upgrade your sails.io.js client from v0.9 or v0.10 to v0.11.

 To do this, just remove your sails.io.js client and install the new one.
-We've bundled a helper generator that will do this for you, assuming your sails.io.js client is in the conventional location at `assets/js/dependencies/sails.io.js` (i.e. if you haven't moved or renamed it):
+We've bundled a new generator that will do this for you, assuming your sails.io.js client is in the conventional location at `assets/js/dependencies/sails.io.js` (i.e. if you haven't moved or renamed it):

 ```sh
 sails generate sails.io.js --force